-As the Detroit Tigers hope to be in the midst of turning their season around, there's been a growing belief that offense could be top of mind if they still plan on buying at the MLB trade deadline.
-First base or outfield would be the two areas where the Tigers could use an upgrade, and in the meantime, they are taking a flier on a former Los Angeles Dodgers rookie of the year candidate.
+The Detroit Tigers may be at a turning point in their season, and there's been a growing belief that offense could be top of mind if there's plans to buy at this year's MLB trade deadline.
+First base or the outfield would be the two areas where the Tigers could use an upgrade, but in the meantime, Detroit is taking a flier on a former Los Angeles Dodgers rookie of the year candidate.

-James Outman was once an up-an-coming outfielder with the Dodgers, hitting 23 home runs and posting a wRC+ of 117 during his rookie campaign in 2023.
-The problem is that the 29-year-old has never been able to replicate that success in the years since.
+James Outman was once an up-an-coming outfielder with the Dodgers, hitting 23 home runs and posting a 117 wRC+ during his rookie campaign in 2023.
+Unfortunately, he's never been able to replicate that success in the years since.

-Eventually, the Dodgers simply were exhausted with the experiment, shipping him to the Minnesota Twins at the deadline last summer for Brock Stewart.
+Eventually, the Dodgers were exhausted with the experiment, and shipped him to the Minnesota Twins at last summer's trade deadline in exchange for Brock Stewart.
 The Twins offered Outman more runway than he had with the Dodgers, but the results once again weren't there.

 The Tigers today claimed OF James Outman off waivers from the Minnesota Twins.